-Club members assembled the literacy kits for each class and then delivered them over a three-weekperiod.
+Lancater Breakfast club members assembled literacy kits for each class and then delivered them over a three-week period.
 The photo at right is storytime at one of the K-4 classes.
 Pictured from left to right: Holly Furr, Bridgett Plexico, April Williams.